 The CEO is in every meeting, not because every meeting needs the CEO, but because nobody else can speak for the CEO or act on their behalf.
 The calendar is packed.
 There is no time to think.
 Decisions either happen reactively in the room (without proper preparation) or they don't happen at all (because the CEO ran out of bandwidth before getting to them).

 Action items leave meetings without owners.
-Or with owners but no deadlines.
-Or with deadlines but no follow-up mechanism.
-So the same topics come back three weeks later; different meeting, same conversation, same lack of resolution.
+Or with owners but no deadlines, or with deadlines but no follow-up mechanism.
+So the same topics come back three weeks later: different meeting, same conversation, same lack of resolution.

 Information flows in but not back out.
 The CEO is taking dozens of inputs from across the organization every day, and without somebody filtering, synthesizing, and routing that information, the CEO either drowns in it or starts ignoring it.
 Neither outcome is good.